 As an ecommerce entrepreneur doing SEO, you may have already optimized various aspects of your online store, like your product descriptions or images.
-However, your work is incomplete until you nail the meta description of your web pages.
+However, your work is incomplete until you nail your site’s meta description.

-Meta descriptions are crucial for on-page SEO, so it’s important to optimize them for both readers and search engines.
-Below, we explain how meta descriptions work, and provide a guide to writing meta descriptions that’ll help your online store succeed.
+Meta descriptions are crucial for on-page SEO, so it's important to optimize them for both readers and search engines.
+In this article, we explain how meta descriptions work, and provide a guide to writing them along with best practices.

 Let's get started.